Skip to content

 Answer: Tyrannosaurus.
 The full name is Tyrannosaurus Rex, which is Greek and Latin for “tyrant lizard king.”

-Why it stumps people: Most kids know “T-Rex” as a single word.
-Breaking it apart shows they’re reading Greek and Latin every time they say it.
+Why it trips kids up: “T-Rex” lands in the ear as one word.
+Pull it apart and you find a kid has been speaking Greek and Latin every time they say it.

 14. When did dinosaurs go extinct?
 (Easy)